virajdesai0309/Python-Practice/README.md

 ## Author

 Hello All!
-My name is Desai Viraj and I am the writter of these training modules.
+My name is Desai Viraj and I am the writer of these training modules.
 If you think you can add/correct/edit and enhance this tutorial you are most welcome🙏

 For contributing to this open source repository